-A resident is entitled to a credit for any withholding tax paid in respect of a foreign dividend that is included in gross income.
+A resident is entitled to a foreign tax rebate for any withholding tax paid in respect of a foreign dividend that is included in gross income.

 No deduction will be allowed in respect of any expenses incurred in the production of foreign dividends e.g. interest paid on loans to buy foreign shares.